 The judge makes a decision after the trial, but not necessarily on the same day.
 The decision is called a verdict.

-The judge will decide whether you are guilty or not guilty of the crime and must give reasons for the decision.
+The judge will decide whether the teenager is guilty or not guilty of the crime and must give reasons for the decision.

-To find you guilty, the judge has to be convinced beyond a reasonable doubt that you committed the crime.
-This means that the judge must be almost 100% sure that you are guilty.
-If the judge has a reasonable doubt, you must be found not guilty.
+To find a person guilty, the judge has to be convinced beyond a reasonable doubt that the person committed the crime.
+This means that the judge must be almost 100% sure that the person is guilty.
+If the judge has a reasonable doubt, she must find the teeenager not guilty.

-If the judge decides you’re not guilty, we say that you have been acquitted.
-Your case is over and your record will be destroyed a few months later.
+If the judge decides a teenager is not guilty, we say that the teenaher has been acquitted.
+The case is over and the teen's record will be destroyed a few months later.

-If the judge decides you’re guilty, you will be sentenced.
+If the judge decides the teenager is guilty, she will sentence the teenager.
 To be sentenced means to be given a punishment.

-A sentence is the punishment that you get when you’re found guilty of a crime.
-The judge decides what sentence is best in your case.
+A sentence is the punishment that people get when they're found guilty of a crime.
+The judge decides what sentence is best in each case.

 The judge does not always decide the sentence right after the trial.
-It could take weeks before you know what your sentence is.
+It can take weeks before a teenager knows what his sentence is.

 Before deciding on the sentence, the judge can ask for a pre-sentence report.
 This is a document prepared by a youth worker.
-A youth worker is a professional who helps teens who are in trouble with the law.
+A youth worker is a professional who helps teenagers accused of crimes.
 Youth workers work in a youth centre.

-The report contains a lot of information, including what the victim thinks, your family and personal situation and whether you had trouble with the law before.
+The report contains a lot of information, including what the victim thinks, the teenager's family and personal situation and whether the teenager had trouble with the law before.
 This information helps the judge decide what the best sentence will be.